07. Variational Autoencoders¶

 $$ p_\theta(z \mid x) = \frac{p_\theta(x \mid z)\, p(z)}{p_\theta(x)} = \frac{p_\theta(x, z)}{\int p_\theta(x, z)\, dz}. $$

 However, the posterior is also intractable, as the denominator is intractable.
-How to tackle this problem?
-Authors of the Variational Autoencoder (VAE) paper introduce the encoder (recognition) model which aims at optimizing variational parameters $\phi$ such that the generated posterior $q_\phi(z \mid x)$ is as close as possible to the intractable true posterior $p_\theta(z \mid x)$.
+To tackle this problem, the authors of the VAE paper introduce the encoder (recognition) model, which aims to optimize variational parameters $\phi$ so that the approximate posterior $q_\phi(z \mid x)$ is as close as possible to the intractable true posterior $p_\theta(z \mid x)$.

 class Encoder(nn.Module):